 Yerba mate is suddenly everywhere.
 From the check-out aisle at Whole Foods to the tea selection at your favorite café, “mate” is taking North America by storm.

-Served hot, cold or as an energy shot, yerba mate is considered to be the new coffee by its fans, who expound its (allegedly) jitter-free health benefits for weight loss, headaches, depression, and fatigue.
+Served hot, cold or as an energy shot, yerba mate is considered to be the new coffee.
+Fans extol its (allegedly) jitter-free health benefits for weight loss, headaches, depression, and fatigue.

 Even the Pope is a fan of mate, which he apparently drinks every day.
 He was photographed enjoying it hot from a traditional gourd or “herb cup” (mati in Quechuan, the Native American language spoken primarily in the Andes region) on a goodwill trip to Paraguay.